 Guaranteed to disappear the minute it's served.
-Check out the recipe notes for tips on how to achieve guacamole awesomeness in your kitchen.
+Scroll to the bottom for detailed Notes with everything you need to know to achieve guacamole awesomeness in your kitchen.

 2 medium Haas avocados (see notes)